 Digital twins are proving to be invaluable across industries.
 As we have outlined earlier, creating digital replicas comes with challenges when it comes to issues such as data quality and security.
 Many enterprises may see business cases for digital twins but not have the insight to start on a project.

-This is where a partner like Orange Business Services can help guide you through creating digital twins and ensure that you build simulations that best match your business requirements.
+This is where a partner like Orange Business can help guide you through creating digital twins and ensure that you build simulations that best match your business requirements.

-Orange Business Services experience in digital twins and IoT includes condition monitoring, predictive maintenance, automated quality control and the management of fuel, energy and water usage.
+Orange Business experience in digital twins and IoT includes condition monitoring, predictive maintenance, automated quality control and the management of fuel, energy and water usage.

 With the cost of digital-twin technologies declining, there has never been a better time to implement digital replicas to improve design and productivity efficiencies.